-The following table provides a summarised technical profit and loss account for the year 2017, split by material lines of business.
-The detailed figures are available in the Financial Statements 2017 of the Company and in Annex Profit and loss accounts.
+The following table provides a summarised technical profit and loss account for the year 2018, split by material lines of business.
+The detailed figures are available in the Financial Statements 2018 of the Company and in Annex Profit and loss accounts.

-Swiss Life (Luxembourg) S.A. presents the result of the financial year 2017, a strong net profit of EUR 18.7 million (EUR 15.6 million in 2016).
+Swiss Life (Luxembourg) S.A. presents the result of the financial year 2018, with another record net profit of EUR 22.5 million (EUR 18.7 million in 2017).
 This confirms the Company's robustness and stability in a challenging economic environment.

-Increasing the asset base, maintaining the fee level and a strict cost management led to this result.
+Maintaining the asset base and the respective fee level as well as a strict cost management led to this result.
 The low-interest environment still affects the evolution of the investment margin, as the regular interest income decreases faster than the level of the guarantees.
 However, the Company successfully preserved a strong net margin after policyholders' participation.